cortexlabs/cortex/examples/keras/document-denoiser/README.md

 As it can be seen, the text document has been cleaned of any noise.
 Success!

-Here's a short list of URLs of other text documents in image format that can be cleaned using this model:
+Here's a short list of URLs of other text documents in image format that can be cleaned using this model.
+Export these links to `IMAGE_URL` variable:

 * https://i.imgur.com/6COQ46f.png
 * https://i.imgur.com/alLI83b.png